Jumpstart your career in the business world.

 Why Choose Independence University?

-At Independence University, our flexible online degree programs will help you prepare for employment in some of today’s fastest-growing job fields.
+At Independence University, our flexible online degree programs will help you prepare for employment in some of today’s most rewarding job fields.
 Our programs are career-focused, without elective courses that you don’t want or need.
 You can finish your degree in as few as 20 months!4 Contact an admissions consultant today.

 - Path to a better career